imazen/resizer/Plugins/RedEye/readme.md

 ## Feature classification files

 [You can download all the XML files](http://downloads.imageresizing.net/OpenCV-2.3.1-all-cascades.zip) in a single .ZIP file.
-You only need to copy the following into the /bin folder, although copying them all won't hurt anything.
+You only need to copy the following into the /bin folder.

 * haarcascade\_frontalface\_default.xml
 * haarcascade\_mcs\_lefteye.xml